Darbepoetin alfa (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have a blood disorder, a history of blood clots or stroke, cancer, heart disease, high blood pressure, kidney disease, or epilepsy or a history of seizures.
-Tell your doctor if you had pure red cell aplasia caused by treatment with erythropoietin protein medicine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, heart failure, a blood disorder, cancer, any infection, bleeding, or a history of blood clots, heart attack, stroke, or seizures.
 Also tell your doctor if you have an allergy to latex or if you are scheduled for any type of surgery.

 - This medicine can cause the following problems: